teiid/teiid-syndesis/README.md

 The image generated will be the new `syndesis-dv` image

 #### Remote Debugging
-To enable the debugging of "syndesis-dv" instance, go to the OpenShift console where the application is deployed, and in the `syndesis-dv` deployment config's Environment variables add `JAVA_DEBUG` to `true` and then recyle the current pod such that new pod will be generated with new environment property.
+To enable the debugging of "syndesis-dv" instance, go to the OpenShift console where the application is deployed, and in the `syndesis-dv` deployment config's Environment variables add `JAVA_DEBUG` to `true` and then recycle the current pod such that new pod will be generated with new environment property.

 The built images are deployed with java virtual machine debugging enabled, using port 5005.
 This allows for developers to remotely connect to the running dv using an IDE like [Eclipse](https://www.eclipse.org).